-Have you ever thought about the actual cost of using a crystal versus a MEMS oscillator?
-This question may not be at the forefront of your selection process when the price of crystals seem so cheap—at least on the surface.
-But although the cost of crystal components is generally lower, once the total cost of design is calculated, the picture looks much different.
+Have you ever thought about the total cost of using a crystal versus a MEMS oscillator?
+This question may not be at the forefront of your selection process when the price of crystals seems so cheap—at least on the surface.
+But although the unit cost of crystals is generally lower, once the total cost is calculated, the picture looks much different.

-At SiTime, we hear from many customers who call us when they have crystal design issues such as cold startup failures, oscillator circuit problems from mismatched crystals, or failure to pass EMI tests.
+At SiTime, we hear from many customers when they have crystal design issues such as cold startup failures, oscillator circuit problems from mismatched crystals, or failure to pass EMI tests.
 These problems cause engineering cost overruns during development and can create costly quality issues.
-Plus delaying the product release date can cause costly lost opportunities.
+Plus delaying the product release date equates to lost revenue.
 Here we share three situations where customers came to SiTime to decrease their overall cost of ownership when facing crystal design concerns.

 But first let’s briefly cover the basics … what is the difference between a crystal (XTAL) and an oscillator (XO)?
-A crystal (sometimes called a resonator) is a moving/resonating passive device that connects to the external oscillating circuit in the chip that it is timing, like an SoC, microcontroller or processor—as shown on the left below.
+In simplified terms, a crystal (sometimes called a resonator) is a moving/resonating passive component that connects to an external oscillator circuit in the chip that it is timing, like an SoC, microcontroller or processor—as shown below on the left.

-An oscillator, shown on the right, is an integrated timing solution that contains a resonator and an oscillator IC in one active device.
-In the case of SiTime oscillators, the resonator is based on silicon MEMS (micro-electro-mechanical systems) technology instead of the traditional quartz crystal.
-This architecture enables robust “plug-and-play” timing products that are flexible and very easy to design into a system.
+An oscillator, shown on the right, is an integrated timing solution that contains both a resonator and an oscillator IC, in one active device.
+In the case of SiTime oscillators, the resonator is based on silicon MEMS (micro-electro-mechanical systems) technology instead of a traditional quartz crystal.
+This architecture enables robust “plug-and-play” oscillators that are flexible and very easy to design into a system.

 Total cost of ownership

-Oscillators are easier to design with since they include functionality and features that solve common and often difficult timing design problems, as illustrated in the following cases.
-These examples are based on pricing from Digi-Key for XTALs and XOs with the same output frequency, frequency stability, and package size .
-Added to the price of the timing component is the cost of engineering work-hours (based on $50 per hour) that is required to remedy the problem.
+Oscillators are easier to design into a system since they include functionality and features that solve common and often difficult timing design problems.
+We’ve laid out some total cost examples which are based on pricing from Digi-Key and SiTimeDirect for XTALs and XOs with the same output frequency, stability, and package size .
+Then we add the cost of the engineering workhours (based on $100 per hour) that is required to remedy the problem.

 Each case has a different breakpoint based on production volume and engineering time.
-Not surprising the cost of designing with a crystal is lower when quantities are high and design costs are amortized over large volumes.
-Conversely, the cost of using an oscillator is lower when quantities are lower.
+In general, the cost of designing with a crystal is lower when quantities are very high and design costs are amortized over large volumes.
+Conversely, the cost of using an oscillator is lower when quantities aren’t in the tens of thousands.
 But there’s more to the story.

-What’s not factored into the following calculations is the opportunity cost due to project design delays, which can be tremendous in some markets.
-In some cases there are additional costs for outside services and testing—and these also can be significant.
-Plus there are other penalties such as the costs for additional materials/components for board re-spins, the cost of load capacitors that are required with crystals, and the additional board space consumed by the capacitors—all of which further tilt the equation toward using an oscillator.
+What’s NOT factored into the following examples is the opportunity cost (lost revenue) due to project design delays, which can be tremendous in some markets.
+In some cases, there are additional costs for outside services and testing—and these can also be significant.
+Plus there are other penalties that add up.
+These include items such as the expenses for additional materials and components needed for board re-spins, the cost of load capacitors that are required with crystals (and not with oscillators), and the additional board space consumed by the capacitors—all of which further tilt the equation toward using an oscillator.

 For simplicity sake, in the following examples we’ve included ONLY the cost of the timing component and the engineering time to correct the crystal problem.